Dynatrace/AWSDevOpsTutorial/README.md

 ### Automated Service Naming Rules

 While Dynatrace automatically detects our services and gives them a proper name we end up having the same service name multiple times - one per environment.
 In order to get better default naming we can create a so called "Service naming rule".
-In the Dynatrace Web UI go to Settings -> Service naming rules and create a new custom rule just as I have done here:
+In the Dynatrace Web UI go to Settings -> Server-side service monitoring -> Service naming rules and create a new custom rule just as I have done here:
 ![](./images/servicenaming_ruleconfig1.png)

 Here is how I configured my name rule: